-In this article, we’ll explain eight key components of an affiliate landing page and provide tips on how to include each of them in your own recruitment content.
-Let’s get started!
+In this article, we’ll explain 8 welcoming components of an affiliate landing page and provide tips on how to include each of them in your own recruitment content.

 Landing pages are effective because they remove distractions and present a clear, concise call to action (CTA) that resonates with those you’re trying to reach.
 This content should be directed at your target audience and convey distinctly outlined benefits.

-8 Key Components of a Conversion-Driving Affiliate Landing Page
+8 Components of an Actionable Affiliate Landing Page

-Below, we've elaborated on eight elements successful landing pages share.
-Each of these components plays a part in moving potential affiliates toward signing up for your program.
+Below, we've elaborated on 8 elements that help make a successful affiliate landing page.
+Each plays an important part in moving potential affiliates toward signing up for your program.

 1. Attention-Grabbing Headlines